 There’s no reason to not have a batch of roasted almonds on hand when they’re so easy to make.
 Gather your ingredients and let’s getting roasting!

 Ingredients You’ll Need

 In this recipe, almonds are mixed with a naturally sweetened glaze made of maple syrup and mirin with a hint of warming cinnamon and spicy cayenne for a slight kick of heat.

 - Sesame seeds (black, white or both)

 How To Make Mirin & Maple Roasted Almonds

-Lastly, remove the almonds from the oven, let cool and harden.
+- Lastly, remove the almonds from the oven.
+They will harden as they cool (shown above).

-And then you have beautifully glazed roasted almonds that taste wonderful, will please your senses and satisfy your hunger.
-Be ready, these will be slightly addicting!
+And there you have it, beautifully glazed roasted almonds that will please your senses and satisfy your hunger.
+Be warmed, they are highly addicting!

 MIRIN & MAPLE ROASTED ALMONDS

 An wonderful combination of sweetness with a hint of heat.
 These make for a perfect snack any time of day.